wjanderson/sf-generic-log-event/README.md

-# Salesforce App
+# Salesforce Genric Event Logger

-This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.
+This is a work in progress!

 ## Part 1: Choosing a Development Model